simpeg/simpeg/docs/content/getting_started/index.rst

 Getting Started
 ===============

-Here you'll find instructions on getting up and running with ``SimPEG``.
+Here you'll find instructions on getting up and running with SimPEG.

 .. toctree::
   :maxdepth: 2